Simsys/arrform/readme.md

 formatted (30,928 bytes additional).
 The program code used to determine these numbers can be found in the example directory.

+Looking for an alternative that wastes less memory?
+The Crate [tfmt](https://github.com/Simsys/tfmt) can be used as an alternative in most cases.
+This crate has the additional advantages that it is guaranteed not to contain any panic branches and also works much more efficiently.

 # License

 Apache version 2.0 or Mit